 Print on demand (POD) books are not returnable because they are printed at your request.
 Damaged books will, of course, be replaced (customer support information is on your receipt).
 All print on demand books are paperback.

 * As a textbook, Essentials of Mathematics does have DRM.
-Our DRM protected PDFs can be downloaded to three computers.
-Please note that the secure PDFs will open only on the Mac and Windows operating systems. iOS (iPad & iPhone) and Linux are not supported at this time.
-Click here for more information..
+Our DRM protected PDFs can be downloaded to three computers. iOS and Android tablets can open secure PDFs using the AWReader app (available in the App Store and the Play Store).
+The iOS app uses the native iPad PDF reader so it is a very basic reader, no frills.
+Linux is not supported at this time for our secure PDFs.

 Electronic ISBN: 9780883859827